 1982 - Benched 2009

-Eldest son of HRH Charles, Prince of Wales, second in line to the throne
+Eldest son of HM King Charles III, first in line to the throne

-HRH Prince William of Wales, later Duke of Cambridge, was elected to the Bench in 2009.
+HRH Prince William of Wales, later the Duke of Cambridge and then Prince of Wales, was elected to the Bench in 2009.
 In 2011, in acknowledgement of the Inn’s relationship with the Prince and as wedding present to him and Duchess of Cambridge, two scholarships were created entitled ‘The Duke and Duchess of Cambridge Scholarship’.
 In 2015, the Duke and Duchess attended an event in a private capacity in order to meet students awarded the Queen Mother Scholarship, the Diana, Princess of Wales Scholarship and Duke and Duchess of Cambridge Scholarship.
 In 2017, the Duke of Cambridge attended afternoon tea to meet with scholars.

 © 360b / Shutterstock.com